Access to the territory and push backs

 • The Commission is to assess potential needs for funding for more equipment in order to maintain “a high level of border surveillance and control at the Romanian-Serbian border”.

-The pilot also included aspects related to asylum, particularly the Accelerated procedure and a joint return decision together with the international protection rejection; and other measures to streamline return, the enhancement of voluntary returns.
+The pilot also included aspects related to asylum, particularly the Accelerated procedure and a joint return decision together with the international protection rejection; and other measures to streamline return, and the enhancement of voluntary returns.

-In October, at the end of the 6-month pilot, the European Commission reported[59] “solid results” and “best practices identified” in all three aspects of the pilots.
-Regarding border management specifically, according to the European Commission,[60] Romania continued to demonstrate “successful management” of its external borders with Serbia, based on activities for prevention of irregular migration with the Serbian authorities.
+th pilot, the European Commission reported[100] “solid results” and “best practices identified” in all three aspects of the pilots.
+Regarding border management specifically, according to the European Commission,[101] Romania continued to demonstrate “successful management” of its external borders with Serbia, based on activities for prevention of irregular migration with the Serbian authorities.
 The following activities, realised in those 6 months, were highlighted as “good practices” by the European Commission:

 • Joint patrol missions: a total of 448 joint patrols on the territory of both States were carried out.